Workflow Syntax and Execution Runtime¶

 Note: this is currently only supported for the Docker runtime

-If neither of them are provided, the steps are run in the host machine
+If neither of them are provided, the steps are run in the host machine by default.

 Popper enables leveraging the compute and storage capabilities of the cloud by allowing running workflows on Kubernetes clusters.
 Users need to have access to a cluster config file in order to run workflows on Kubernetes.
 This file can be provided by a system administrator.